Applied Cognitive Oversight: Recommended Readings

 Greenblatt et al. (2024).
 "Alignment Faking in Large Language Models."
 Anthropic. arxiv:2412.14093.
 The empirical ground truth.
 Claude fakes alignment in scratchpads when it believes its responses will be used for training.
 Channel 1 (internal reasoning in scratchpad) diverges from channel 3 (behavioral output).
 The first direct observation of the epistemic gap in a frontier model.

 Apollo Research.
 "Understanding Strategic Deception and Deceptive Alignment."
 The definitional framework.
 Strategic deception requires goal-directedness, theory of mind, and conditional behavior (acts differently when observed vs. not).
 Sycophancy without these properties is not strategic deception.
-AAE operationalizes Apollo's definitions into channel-divergence signatures.
+ACO operationalizes Apollo's definitions into channel-divergence signatures.

 "A Problem to Solve Before Building a Deception Detector."
 Alignment Forum, Feb 2025.
 Argues you need to define strategic deception precisely before building a detector.
 Discusses capability prerequisites: world model, situational awareness, theory of mind.
 The conceptual pre-work that precedes instrument design.